bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     http://staking.bluzelle.com/
     ```

     iii) Create a new BNT mnemonic for our MAIN NET, and store and secure this BNT mnemonic securely. **If you lose this mnemonic, you will lose ALL your funds.** Bluzelle is not responsible and there is no policy to "refund" anything.

-    iv) Create a lo
+Note that this web wallet is **100% client side**.
+Your BNT mnemonic is generated on the local browser only and is never transmitted over the network.
+You are 100% responsible for storing and securing this mnemonic.

+    iv) Add a new local keypair for the account that will be the self-delegator to the validator on this node:

+    ```text
+    blzcli keys add vuser --recover
+    ```

+    Provide the menemonic generated above from the web staking wallet, when asked for the bip39 mnemonic.

+    You will then see the following output:

+    * name: vuser type: local address: bluzelle1z&lt;...&gt; pubkey: bluzellepub1&lt;...&gt;

     **TEST NET**:

     Get some tokens to stake your validator from our FAUCET.
 Note that you can only use the faucet once every FIVE minutes.

+    i) Add a new local keypair for the account that will be the self-delegator to the validator on this node:

+    ```text
+    blzcli keys add vuser
+    ```

+    which will produce the following output:

+    * name: vuser type: local address: bluzelle1z&lt;...&gt; pubkey: bluzellepub1&lt;...&gt; mnemonic: "" threshold: 0 pubkeys: \[\]

+      **Important** write this mnemonic phrase in a safe place.
+It is the only way to recover your account if you ever forget your password.

+      poem reason &lt;...&gt; palace

+    CRITICAL: Note the address and mnemonic phrase values.
+You will need these on a long term basis.

-    i) Add a local key for the "faucet" account.
+    ii) Add a local key for the "faucet" account.
 Its mnemonic:
     ```
     endless clog price asthma lottery various innocent base radio discover measure cushion account oval enable shove cost private hood immune unhappy once spell million
     ```